P-p-H-d/mlib/README.md

 * set a global error variable and return.

 NOTE: The last case is not currently supported.
+Throwing an exception is not fully supported yet.

 ##### void M\_ASSERT\_INIT\_FAILURE(expression)

-This macro is called when an assertion in an initialization context is called.
+This macro is called when an assertion used in an initialization context is called to check the good creation of an object (like a thread, a mutex).
-If the expression is false, the execution is aborted.
+If the given 'expression' is false, the execution shall be aborted.
-The assertion is kept in release programs.
+The assertion is kept in programs built in release mode.
-It can be overridden before including the header m-core.h The default is to abort the execution.
+The default is to abort the execution.